LASGaspariano/red-sensores-automotrices/README.md

 The first step is to enable GitHub Pages on this [repository](https://docs.github.com/en/get-started/quickstart/github-glossary#repository).
 When you enable GitHub Pages on a repository, GitHub takes the content that's on the main branch and publishes a website based on its contents.

-# ▶️: Activity: Enable GitHub Pages
+# ▶️: Códigos

+_Los códigos para la programación de las tarjetas (nodos) con sus respectivos sensores se encuentran en:_

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 1. Under your repository name, click **Settings**.